The value of

 See it.
 Try it!

-Watch the video on PDF Preflight or give it a try for yourself.
+Watch the 15 minute on-demand webinar, the video on PDF Preflight or give it a try for yourself.
 Just sign-up for an account, and you’re automatically sign-up for a 14-day free trial.
 No credit card required, and you are not automatically billed unless you sign-up for a paid account.

 Once you have a Good2Go account, just drag and drop some PDFs on the Good2Go window to upload — Good2Go will then preflight the file and you can view the results under the preflight section of the file details.